 - Cash Equivalents and Restricted Cash Equivalents.
-At December 31, 2022, our cash equivalents and restricted cash equivalents consisted of money market funds.
+At December 31, 2023 and 2022, our cash equivalents and restricted cash equivalents consisted of money market funds.
 We value our cash equivalents and restricted cash equivalents using observable inputs that reflect quoted prices for securities with identical characteristics and classify the valuation techniques that use these inputs as Level 1. - Marketable Securities and Restricted Marketable Securities.
-At December 31, 2022 and 2021, our marketable securities consisted of foreign debt, U.S. debt, and time deposits, and our restricted marketable securities consisted of foreign and U.S. government obligations, supranational debt, and U.S. debt.
+At December 31, 2023 and 2022, our marketable securities consisted of foreign debt, U.S. debt, and time deposits, and our restricted marketable securities consisted of foreign and U.S. government obligations, supranational debt, and U.S. debt.
 We value our marketable securities and restricted marketable securities using observable inputs that reflect quoted prices for securities with identical characteristics or quoted prices for securities with similar characteristics and other observable inputs (such as interest rates that are observable at commonly quoted intervals).
 Accordingly, we classify the valuation techniques that use these inputs as either Level 1 or Level 2 depending on the inputs used.
 We also consider the effect of our counterparties' credit standing in these fair value measurements. - Derivative Assets and Liabilities.
-At December 31, 2022 and 2021, our derivative assets and liabilities consisted of foreign exchange forward contracts involving major currencies.
-At December 31, 2022, our derivative assets and liabilities also consisted of commodity swap contracts involving major commodity prices.
+At December 31, 2023 and 2022, our derivative assets and liabilities consisted of foreign exchange forward contracts involving major currencies and commodity swap contracts involving major commodity prices.
 Since our derivative assets and liabilities are not traded on an exchange, we value them using standard industry valuation models.
 As applicable, these models project future cash flows and discount the amounts to a present value using market-based observable inputs, including credit risk, foreign exchange rates, forward and spot prices for currencies, and forward prices for commodities.
 These inputs are observable in active markets over the contract term of the derivative instruments we hold, and accordingly, we classify the valuation techniques as Level 2.
 In evaluating credit risk, we consider the effect of our counterparties' and our own credit standing in the fair value measurements of our derivative assets and liabilities, respectively.

-At December 31, 2022 and 2021, the fair value measurements of our assets and liabilities measured on a recurring basis were as follows (in thousands):
+At December 31, 2023 and 2022, the fair value measurements of our assets and liabilities measured on a recurring basis were as follows (in thousands):

-orting
+Fair Value e Measurements at Reporting Date Using

-- December 31, 2022 Quoted Prices in Active Markets for Identical Assets (Level 1) in Active Sig Markets for C Identical Ob mber 31, Assets I S Significant Other Observable Inputs (Level 2) Un gnificant observable Inputs Level 3)
+Quoted Prices in ActiveSignificant OtherMarkets for IdenticalOtherDecember 31, Un Significant Unobservable Inputs (Level 3)

 Assets:

 Cash equivalents:

-Money market funds \$ 4,324 \$ 4,324 \$ - \$
+Money market funds \$ 1,105,684 \$ 1,105,684 \$ \$

 Restricted cash equivalents:

+Money market funds 6,192 6,192

+Marketable securities:

+Foreign debt 34,895 34,895

+U.S. debt 44,089 44,089

+Time deposits 76,511 76,511

+Restricted marketable securities 198,310 198,310

+Derivative assets 1,778 1,778

+Total assets \$ 1,467,459 \$ 1,188,387 \$ 279,072 \$

+Liabilities:

+Derivative liabilities \$ 1,744 \$ \$ 1,744 \$

+Fair Value t Reporting

+D ecember 31, 2022 Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3)

+Assets:

+Cash equivalents:

+Money market funds \$ 4,324 \$ 4,324 \$ - \$ -

+Restricted cash equivalents:

 Money market funds 6,284 6,284

 Marketable securities:

 Foreign debt 59,777 59,777

 U.S. debt 56,463 56,463

 Time deposits 980,472 980,472

 Restricted marketable securities 182,070 182,070

 Derivative assets 2,035 2,035

 Total assets \$ 1,291,425 \$ 991,080 \$ 300,345 \$

 Liabilities:

 Derivative liabilities \$ 6,812 \$ \$ 6,812 \$

-Fair Value Measurements at Reporting Date Using

-De December 31, 2021 Quoted Pricesin ActiveSignificantMarkets forOtherIdenticalObservableAssetsInputs(Level 1)(Level 2) Other Observable Inputs Significant nobservable Inputs (Level 3)

-Assets:

-Marketable securities:

-Foreign debt \$ 103,317 \$ \$ 103,317 \$

-U.S. debt 18,627 18,627

-Time deposits 253,445 253,445

-Restricted marketable securities 244,726 244,726

-Derivative assets 5,816 5,816

-Total assets \$ 625,931 \$ 253,445 \$ 372,486 \$ -

-Liabilities:

-Derivative liabilities \$ 3,550 \$ \$ 3,550 \$